williamw520/jsoda/README.md

 - Object versioning for optimistic locking
 - Pluggable object caching service with multi-attribute caching support
 - Automatic field data generation
-- Rich field data validation rules
+- Rich data validation rules
 - Aspect style @PrePersist, @PreValidation, and @PostLoad methods on object loading and saving

 ### Simplicity

-Jsoda adds just a minimum layer over the AWS API to make it easy to work in objects.
+Jsoda adds just a thin layer over the AWS API to make it easy to work in objects.
 It doesn't try to implement the JPA, JDO, or EJB features on top of AWS databases.
 The AWS database concepts, modeling, operations, and query feature are still there.
 It's just a convenient object layer over the